Debunking Minimalism: What it is (not) and how it came about

 Minimalism is derived from the Latin word minimis (the least).
 It’s no wonder that minimalism as a life philosophy is often misunderstood.
 So, should we rename it?

-We’ve thought about this question a lot and haven’t come to a satisfactory conclusion yet.
-Given the misconception that exists about minimalism, maybe a better description would be values-based living.
+We’ve considered this question and haven’t reached a satisfactory conclusion yet.
+Given the misconceptions about minimalism, maybe a better description would be values-based, conscious, or intentional living.
 Though that isn’t as catchy as minimalism, is it?

-If you have a great, snappy word that better encapsulates what minimalism as a life philosophy is actually about, let us know.
+Let us know if you have a great, snappy word that better encapsulates what minimalism as a life philosophy is about.